-- Encourage local and community-led renewable energy schemes that are small in nature and deliverable in an urban setting. - Ensure that the environmental and amenity impacts are acceptable. - Encourage energy efficiency as a way of reducing energy demand and consumption.
+- Encourage local and community-led renewable energy schemes that are small in scale and deliverable in an urban setting, responding to the climate crisis, finite resources and escalating costs. - Ensure that the environmental and amenity impacts are acceptable.

 FAV14: Local Renewable Energy Schemes